Joe-Collins-1986/muscle-map/README.md

 ## Languages Used
    - HTML
    - CSS
-   - JavaScript (taken directly from a YouTube tutorial as I have not yet covered JavaScript - you tube channel referenced in credits section)
+   - JavaScript (taken directly from a YouTube tutorial as I have not yet covered JavaScript - YouTube channel referenced in credits section)

 ## Frameworks, Libraries & Programs Used
 1. Google Fonts: